Remotely Monitoring Conductivity in Treated Water

 Keeping commercial and industrial operations running smoothly relies on a tremendous amount of data.
 Sensors monitoring various process parameters capture this data which is then sent to a display, controller, or another device where it can be monitored, analyzed, and used to increase efficiency, ensure quality control, and improve workplace safety.

 Accessing and keeping track of this data can be difficult and time-consuming especially when the system includes a large number of sensors, sensors that are spread far apart, or sensors placed in remote locations.

-Fortunately, advances in wireless technology, make it easier than ever to gather, monitor, and analyze data from remote sensors using Ethernet sensor hubs connected to a cell network modem to form an Industrial Internet of Things (IIoT).
-There are a number of companies that are doing exciting work that demonstrates the enormous potential of remote monitoring solutions using the IIoT.
+Fortunately, advances in wireless technology like the industrial internet of things (IIoT) make it easier than ever to gather, monitor, and analyze data from remote sensors using Ethernet sensor hubs connected to a cell network modem.
+There are a number of companies that are doing exciting work that demonstrates the enormous potential of remote monitoring solutions using IIoT.